mmistakes/minimal-mistakes/about/index.md

   feature: boglar.jpg
 ---

+Oh, Hey, I am Balint Neray, yet an other wordprocessin' and data-cruchin' sociologist and You are visiting my site.

 *Viewer discretion is advised:* this site is most likely going to be filled with strongly self-centred posts.
 Rather uncharacteristic, as I’d like to believe.
 And rather surprising too.
 Even for myself.
 When I left Hungary I told myself as well as some friends and relatives that I am not going to leak out my thoughts and ideas.
 Seriously, just because I moved to an other country (even if this country is the US) my thoughts are not worthy of mentioning.
 Indeed, so far nothing has changed.
 <br><br>
 So what are the reasons for getting self-centred?
 Almost two months have past since I arrived not only to the US but to Durham.
 The initial exaggerated excitement is slowly over (as it was expected).
 And since I eventually spend so much time in fornt of my computer, I could really afford to spend some reporting about myself for those who care.
 Fortunately there are some who do so … so we shall see how far I can get.